Odes. Table tennis: championships at the TOP - ExBulletin

 Odes.
 Table tennis: championships at the TOP

 It was a great weekend to welcome table tennis players from all over France on Saturday and Sunday to the gymnasium and multipurpose room, which had been requested for the event.
-And as the TOP TT (Tarbes Odos Pyrnes Table Tennis) is used or actually used to (health crisis mandatory, the sense of hospitality had been muted for more than a year and a half), it is a great event that the team of chairman Duthu, again responsible for the organization of the French FSGT Championships (Fdration Sportive et Gymnique du Travail) vtrans.
-Eighty players therefore competed for two days, in singles and doubles, via often highly controversial matches.
+And since the TOP TT (Tarbes Odos Pyrnes Table Tennis) is being used or actually being used (health crisis mandatory, the sense of hospitality had been muted for over a year and a half), it is a great event that the team of Chairman Duthu, again responsible for the organization of the French FSGT Championships (Fdration Sportive et Gymnique du Travail) vtrans.
+Eighty players therefore competed for two days, in singles and doubles, in often high-profile matches.
 Coming from Alsace, Finistre, Paris, Charente-Maritime, Bordeaux, Toulouse, Yvelines and Hautes-Pyrnes (with fifteen TOP licensees in the running), they mistreated the white ball, but with fair play as their watchword.
-And conviviality, a trademark of the TOP TT, the Odossen club has ingeniously taken over during the festive evening on Saturday, reinforced by the performance of the group the Chtarbs.
+And conviviality, a trademark of the TOP TT, has ingeniously taken over the Odossen club during the festive evening on Saturday, enhanced by the performance of the group the Chtarbs.
 In short, if we forgot the meaning of the reception of the TOP, it reminded our fond memories because it is indeed necessary to register the words “success” and “bravo” in the 2021 palmares of these Vtrans championships.

 The results of the TOP TT players.